 Size 5T – Clothes Tailored For Toddlers

 The “T” in 5T size stands for toddlers.
-When your child is transitioning out of the toddler phase, they will need clothing suitable for these kinds of movements.
+The “T” signifies a specific fit designed for a child’s toddler body shape, accommodating extra bulk in the diaper area.
 Clothes in size 5 will be suitable for children with a weight between 38-42 pounds and a height of 42-44 inches.

 You will see that 5T clothing usually has extra room for wearing diapers.
 This is ideal for children who haven’t got full potty training.
 These clothes are also designed with adjustable waistbands and easy on-off features because many toddlers still need help with getting dressed.